Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 \subsection{Step 2}

-At this step we perform the Weight Reduction via Galois Conjugation (WRGC), exactly as in [Di09] (except that when the weight is $10$, we are not reducing it because we don't need to), so as to reduce to the case $k \leq 14$.\\ As explained in the previous step, since we are going to work in characteristics $p < B$ and we have a large Good-Dihedral prime in the level, residual images are all going to be $6$-extra large.\\ Observe that since $k < B/2$, we are allowed to work with primes larger than $k$ as long as they satisfy $p < 2 \cdot k < B$, and this is the case in the process of WRGC.\\ We also note for the reader convenience that, together with Galois Conjugations (an allowed move, see the introduction), this weight reduction involves congruences between potentially Barsotti-Tate and Fontaine-Laffaille type Galois representations, exclusively.\\ Since the process is described in [Di09], we are going to be very brief:\\ Suppose $k >14$ (if $2 < k \leq 14$ we can go directly to step 3).
+At this step we perform the Weight Reduction via Galois Conjugation (WRGC), exactly as in [Di09] (except that when the weight is $10$, we are not reducing it because we don't need to), so as to reduce to the case $k \leq 14$.\\ As explained in the previous step, since we are going to work in characteristics $p \leq B$ and we have a large Good-Dihedral prime in the level, residual images are all going to be $6$-extra large.\\ Observe that since $k < B/2$, we are allowed to work with primes larger than $k$ as long as they satisfy $p < 2 \cdot k < B$, and this is the case in the process of WRGC.\\ We also note for the reader's convenience that, together with Galois Conjugations (an allowed move, see the introduction), this weight reduction involves congruences between potentially Barsotti-Tate and Fontaine-Laffaille type Galois representations, exclusively.\\ Since the process is described in [Di09], we are going to be very brief:\\ Suppose $k >14$ (if $2 < k \leq 14$ we can go directly to step 3).
 It is perhaps worth recalling that through all this process weights are going to be even, and always larger than $2$.\\ Let $p$ be the smallest prime larger than $k$, except in the case $k = 32$ where we take $ p = 43$.\\ Consider the mod $p$ Galois representation attached to $f_3$, and take a modular weight $2$ lift of it, corresponding to a newform $f_4$ having nebentypus at $p$ given by $\omega^{k-2}$, a character of order $m = (p-1)/d$, where $d= (p-1, k-2)$.
-Let us call $a = (k-2)/d$.\\ The level at $p$ of $f_4$ is $p$ and it is principal series at $p$, with ramification of the attached $\ell$-adic Galois representations at $p$ (and type of the $p$-adic Galois representation) being given by $\omega^{k-2} \oplus 1$.\\ Let us assume (this will be proved later) that $m > 6$, and let us consider $t$ to be the smallest integer greater than $m/2$ and relatively prime to $m$.
-Observe that the difference $t - m/2$ is at most $2$, and that $t < m-1$. \\ The Galois conjugation is meant to change the nebentypus: we take an element $\gamma$ in the Galois group of $m$-th root of unity corresponding to raising to the $a^{-1} \cdot t$, where the inverse of $a$ is taken modulo $p-1$.
+As in Step 1, this is done by applying theorem 5.1 - (2) of [KW] (in combination with a suitable M.L.T., such as theorem 4.1 in loc. cit.).
+Let us call $a = (k-2)/d$.\\ The level at $p$ of $f_4$ is $p$ and it is principal series at $p$, with inertia Weil-Deligne parameter of the attached $\ell$-adic Galois representations at $p$ (and the same for the $p$-adic Galois representation) being given by $\omega^{k-2} \oplus 1$.\\ Let us assume (this will be proved later) that $m > 6$, and let us consider $t$ to be the smallest integer greater than $m/2$ and relatively prime to $m$. \\ Warning: this integer has no relation with the prime $t$ giving the order of ramification at the Good-Dihedral prime $q$ used in Step 1.
+We hope that the use of the same letter to denote both objects will not be a cause of confusion because they live in different worlds.\\ Observe that the difference $t - m/2$ is at most $2$, and that $t < m-1$. \\ The Galois conjugation is meant to change the nebentypus: we take an element $\gamma$ in the Galois group of $m$-th root of unity corresponding to raising to the $a^{-1} \cdot t$, where the inverse of $a$ is taken modulo $p-1$.
 This changes the nebentypus (and the local type at $p$) from $\omega^{k-2} = (\omega^d)^a$ to $(\omega^d)^t$. \\ Now we consider the mod $p$ Galois representation attached to the conjugated newform $f_4^\gamma$.
-Its Serre's weight can be shown to be (after suitable twisting) either $k_1 = dt + 2$, or $ k_2= p + 1 - d t$, two values whose sum is $p+3$. \\ The idea is that because of a strong version of Bertrand's postulate $p$ will be ``near" $k$, and this will imply that $k_1$ and $k_2$ are smaller than $k$: in fact, it is easy to see that $k_2 < k_1$, so it is enough to check this for $k_1$, and since $k_1$ is approximately $d \cdot t$, and this is approximately $(d \cdot m)/2$, and this is approximately $p/2$, it is clear than having $p$ near $k$ the new weight will be smaller than the given $k$.\\ More precisely: for $k \geq 38$, it is known that if we consider the primes nearest $k$: $p_n < k < p_{n+1}$, it holds:
+Its Serre's weight can be shown to be (after suitable twisting) either $k_1 = dt + 2$, or $ k_2= p + 1 - d t$, two values whose sum is $p+3$ (cf. [Sa], Corollary 6.15). \\ Let us observe that $k_2 < k_1$: this inequality, appearing already in [Di09], is due to the fact that $k_1 > (p+3)/2$, which follows easily from the fact that we are taking $t > m/2$. \\ The idea is that because of a strong version of Bertrand's postulate $p$ will be ``near" $k$, and this will imply that $k_1$ and $k_2$ are smaller than $k$: in fact, since $k_2 < k_1$, it is enough to check this for $k_1$, and since $k_1$ is approximately $d \cdot t$, and this is approximately $(d \cdot m)/2$, and this is approximately $p/2$, it is clear that having $p$ near $k$ the new weight $k_1$ or $k_2$ will be smaller than the given $k$.\\ More precisely: for $k \geq 38$, it is known that if we consider the primes nearest $k$: $p_n < k < p_{n+1}$, it holds: